Updated Coronavirus Advice for employees

 Find out more about:

-Choosing not to go to work due to Coronavirus fears
+Updated Coronavirus Advice for employees, Choosing not to go to work due to Coronavirus fears

 Some employees might feel uncomfortable, stressed or scared about attending work onsite.
 They may choose to not attend work.
 With staff that have a higher risk due to conditions such as immune compromised or asthma, this fear could be particularly the case.
 A higher risk environment are offices and workplaces with copious amounts of people.
 This does not necessarily mean a high volume of staff but rather a place many people come and go throughout the day.

 An employer should take the time to actively and compassionately listen to any concerns staff may have and should take the correct steps to protect everyone in the workplace.